Australia–Russia relations: 1963–1991

 During Whitlam's visit to the USSR, two agreements were signed between the two countries on 15 January 1975: the Agreement between the Government of Australia and the Government of the Union of Soviet Socialist Republics on Scientific-Technical Co-operation and the Agreement between the Government of Australia and the Government of the Union of Soviet Socialist Republics on Cultural Co-operation.
 Following the dismissal of the Whitlam government in 1975 and the resultant election which saw the installation of a conservative Liberal-Country Party coalition government under the leadership of Malcolm Fraser, recognition of the incorporation of the three Baltic states by the Soviet Union was rescinded by Australia in December 1975, and relations became more pragmatic.
+In 1980, Australia sent athletes to the Summer Olympics in Moscow, which was boycotted by the United States and several other countries, due to the Soviet invasion of Afghanistan the previous year.

 Bob Hawke and Mikhail Gorbachev during the former's visit to the Soviet Union in 1987.

 In April 1983, ASIO provided information to the Australian government concerning First Secretary of the Soviet Embassy in Canberra Valery Ivanov.
 According to ASIO, Ivanov had formed a friendship with former national secretary of the Australian Labor Party David Combe.
 Bill Hayden, the Australian Foreign Minister, stated that he hoped Ivanov's expulsion would serve as an example to those who were to "work against Australia's interests".
 The Soviet Embassy responded by denying all charges and called the allegations "far-fetched".
 The Combe–Ivanov Affair was subject to a Royal Commission presided over by Robert Marsden Hope, which saw Prime Minister Bob Hawke giving evidence for 20 consecutive sitting days.